lroeth/brainfide/README.md

 Runs, steps, and examines the state of a BF program.

+#### UI

+##### Main window

 ![bfide UI](ui.png)

+1. Menu: see below
-1. BF program
+2. BF program
-2. I/O console: input is prefixed with `>`.
+3. I/O console: input is prefixed with `>`.
 Errors, if any, will also appear here.
+4. Input field: Program input is taken from here.
+Input is consumed as it is used; only used input gets written to the I/O console.
-3. Tape: right-infinite, each cell is mod-256.
+5. Tape: right-infinite, each cell is mod-256.
-4. Execution pointer: the next command to be executed.
+6. Execution pointer: the next command to be executed.
 Highlights the following newline if at EOF.
-5. Tape pointer: Shows the current cell of the tape.
+7. Tape pointer: Shows the current cell of the tape.
-6. The ASCII representation of the value of the cell.
+8. The ASCII representation of the value of the cell.
-7. The hexadecimal representation of the value of the cell.
+9. The hexadecimal representation of the value of the cell.

-8. Run/continue.
+The window title shows the name of the current file as well as an asterisk if it has been modified since the last save.

+##### Menu

+* File
+    * Save: saves to the current file.
+The save button is greyed out when the disk file is up to date.
+    * Save As: save to a file and set it as the current file.
+        * If the chosen file is C source rather than BF, it is exported to, but the current file remains unchanged.
+    * Open: loads a file and sets it as the current file.
+* Run
-    * Forward: If at EOF, reset the program and begin running until EOF or a breakpoint.
+    * Run: If at EOF, reset the program and begin running until EOF or a breakpoint.
 If already executing, but stopped, continue executing until EOF or a breakpoint.
-    * Reverse: Run backwards from current execution pointer until beginning of program or a breakpoint.
+    * Run back: Run backwards from current execution pointer until beginning of program or a breakpoint.
-9. Step.
-    * Forward: If at EOF, reset the program.
+    * Step: If at EOF, reset the program.
 Otherwise, execute the next instruction.
-    * Backward: If at beginning of file, do nothing.
+    * Step back: If at beginning of file, do nothing.
 Otherwise, step backwards one instruction.
-10. Input field: Program input is taken from here.
-Input is consumed as it is used; only used input gets written to the I/O console.
+* Options
-11. Prompt: Determines execution behavior when the input field is blank, but the program needs more input.
-If User, focus goes to the input box, and execution stops until the user adds input.
-If Null, all inputs are nonblocking, and input commands when the input field is empty write the null character.
+    * Get more input: Determines execution behavior when the input field is blank, but the program needs more input.
+        * Prompt: focus goes to the input box, and execution stops until the user adds input.
+        * Null: all inputs are nonblocking, and input commands when the input field is empty receive the null character.
-12. Save: saves to a file and sets it as the current file.
-The save button is deactivated when the disk file is up to date.
-    * C file: If the chosen file is C source rather than bf, it is exported to, but the current file remains unchanged.
-13. Open: loads a file and sets it as the current file.

-The window title shows the name of the current file as well as an asterisk if it has been modified since the last save.

 #### Command line invocation